abcxys/VidarOnlineShop/workinglog.md

 11. Add thymeleaf fragment for packing slip description textarea.
 12. Add packing slip description html element  to client side.
 13. Update PackingSlipRequest class to hold the packing slip description.
 14. Add insertSalesOrderPackingItems method to Packing Service/Impl, for creating new entries for table 'sales_orders_packing'.

+### May 4th changes:
+Java/Spring side changes:
+1. Add repository interface for PackingSlipItem, aka table 'sales_orders_packing'.

+### May 5th changes:
+1. Add javascript code for 'packing' web page.
+Two new feature of the Datatable: 1. row details section with .dt-control class.
+2. colorization of the bootstrap-select.
+2. Update PackingSlip class, replace packingStatusId and driverId with entity classes, add dealer info as attribute.
+3. Update the database initialization query.
+4. Add serializers for PackingStatus and Driver.
+5. Update html web design for packing page.
+6. Update the getBeginOfDate function to be public static, easier to be reused.
+7. Add a big header to sales-orders page.
+8. Update javascript ajax call.
+Transfer dealer's company name for creation of packing slips.